lastefoto-ee/lastefoto-ee.github.io/content/en/authors/admin/_index.md

   url: "https://www.lastefoto.ee/"

 # Short bio (displayed in user profile at end of posts)
-bio: Newborn and babies photographer in Tallinn, Estonia.
+bio: Newborn and pregnancy photographer in Tallinn, Estonia.

 # Interests to show in About widget
 interests:
 - Photography
 - Photoshop
-- Emmedetiim
 - GitHub

 # Education to show in About widget